-Lower levels in English and mathematics 2.
-Look of outburst conits (understanding of the wilder world live to difference in Individual pupils may encounter various barriers to learning; the opportunities that pupil premium provide are designed to overcome these barriers.
+Lower levels in English and mathematics Individual pupils may encounter various barriers to learning; the opportunities that pupil premium provide are designed to overcome these barriers.
 In addition, there may be other barriers which may be less obvious.
 Supporting individual pupils is our way of meeting pupils' needs.
 2. Lack of cultural capital/understanding of the wider world - limited life experiences Limited life experience sometimes impacts on the way our disadvantaged pupils approach their learning.
 The characteristics of effective learning (resilience, confidence, motivation etc) might sometimes mean learning is affected.
 Early observations show that disadvantaged pupils often demonstrate less secure wellbeing and involvement in activities.
 These all act as barriers to learning.
 3. Social and emotional challenge - regulation of self, and behavioural challenge At Dringhouses Primary School, as with other children, a small minority of disadvantaged children experience some difficulties around the social and emotional aspects of learning and this can act as a barrier to progress e.g. behaviour which indicates that they have increased emotional needs or a lack of self-confidence and self-esteem; peer problems.
-4 5 Intended outcomes Intended outcome Success criteria Intended outcome Ensuring all students receive quality first teaching each lesson: CPD, Coaching investment for all staff Success criteria All staff have developmental schedules and opportunities to ensure quality first teaching is in place consistently across the school Ensuring all students receive quality first teaching each lesson: CPD, Coaching All staff have developmental schedules and opportunities to ensure quality first teaching is in place consistently across Ensuring all students receive quality first teaching each lesson: CPD, Coaching investment for all staff Closing the attainment gap between disadvantaged pupils and their peers: quality first teaching, direct structured interventions to support progress where required, responsive All staff have developmental schedules and opportunities to ensure quality first teaching is in place consistently across the school Attainment gap between PP and non-PP Ensuring all students receive quality first teaching each lesson: CPD, Coaching investment for all staff Closing the attainment gap between disadvantaged pupils and their peers: quality first teaching, direct structured interventions to support progress where required, responsive intervention and support Providing targeted academic support for students who are not making the expected progress: quality first teaching, direct structured interventions to support progress where required, responsive intervention and support.
-T&L review meetings to discuss support All staff have developmental schedules and opportunities to ensure quality first teaching is in place consistently across the school Attainment gap between PP and non-PP learners narrows year-on-year PP learners where progress is highlighted as a concern are swiftly targetted for support that impacts positively on their confidence and Ensuring all students receive quality first teaching each lesson: CPD, Coaching investment for all staff Closing the attainment gap between disadvantaged pupils and their peers: quality first teaching, direct structured interventions to support progress where required, responsive intervention and support Providing targeted academic support for students who are not making the expected progress: quality first teaching, direct structured interventions to support progress where required, responsive intervention and support.
-T&L review meetings to discuss support required and progress made Addressing non-academic barriers to attainment such as attendance, behaviour, well-being and cultural capital: attendance monitoring, financial support to enable access All staff have developmental schedules and opportunities to ensure quality first teaching is in place consistently across the school Attainment gap between PP and non-PP learners narrows year-on-year PP learners where progress is highlighted as a concern are swiftly targetted for support that impacts positively on their confidence and competence Curriculum design and development continues to put those learners at a disadvantage through deprivation indicators and other factors are prioritised when subject leaders velop
+4. Lack of parental engagement PP children at Dringhouses Primary experience lower home>school engagement (seen through parents' evening appointments, reading completed at home within the family, and more generally lower levels of education, that whilst not affecting aspirations for children to do well, lower levels of capacity to provide support).
+We aim to engage parents and families, and provide opportunities for positive relationship building that encourages interaction between the school and home across all families.
+5 Intended outcomes Intended outcome Success criteria Ensuring all students receive quality first teaching each lesson: CPD, Coaching investment for all staff All staff have developmental schedules and opportunities to ensure quality first teaching is in place consistently across the school Closing the attainment gap between disadvantaged pupils and their peers: quality first teaching, direct structured interventions to support progress where required, responsive intervention and support Attainment gap between PP and non-PP learners narrows year-on-year Providing targeted academic support for students who are not making the expected progress: quality first teaching, direct structured interventions to support progress where required, responsive intervention and support.
+T&L review meetings to discuss support required and progress made PP learners where progress is highlighted as a concern are swiftly targetted for support that impacts positively on their confidence and competence